eggkiller1101/CITS5506-Smart-Room-Occupancy-System/README.md

 This project is for CITS5506 Project from Semester 1, 2025.

 The project is building the smart room occupancy counter.
-This projec includes two different components
+This projec includes two different components:

-- Raspberry Pi
+- Raspberry Pi and other hardwares
 - Web application

 ## Raspberry Pi

 Raspberry Pi performs the following tasks:

+- Process logic of counting occupancy
 - Controls the red LED on/off
 - Controls the buzzer on/off
-- Process logic of counting occupancy

 ## Web Application

 We use Flask + React to perform following tasks:

-- User dashboard that will display the real-time occupancy counting
+- User dashboard that will display the real-time occupancy counting and status
 - Display history data in diagram format (For service who has local database)
+- One-click export history data in .csv file
+- Use the front-end GUI to dynamically adjust the threshold

 ## How to Connect Raspberry Pi to Flask Backend